 Emma’s BBC4 film CONSUMING PASSION, marking the centenary of Mills & Boon publishing, was broadcast in November 2008 to great critical acclaim.
-Caitlin Moran wrote in the Times 'Consuming Passion pops with focus and energy' '…wholly admirable - the kind of blue-skies thinking that's going to get us through this recession'.
+Caitlin Moran wrote in the Times 'Consuming Passion pops with focus and energy,''…wholly admirable - the kind of blue-skies thinking that's going to get us through this recession'.
 The Guardian said 'superb', with Sam Wollaston calling it ‘a lovely drama.
 Dead clever too’ and The Times gave it 5 stars, 'Frost's script was wickedly clever'.

 Previously Emma was a lead writer on Channel 4's award winning SHAMELESS (series III – V) burying bodies under patios, giving blow jobs while humming the 1812 Overture, and creating a monstrous mother for Monica.
 Her series 5 episode, guest starring Anne Reid, was the BAFTA nominated episode at the 2009 awards.
 She has written on CASUALTY, MURDER IN SUBURBIA, DOCTORS and children's TV, and previous film credits include horror film THE DESCENT directed by Neil Marshall (re-write.)
+She has also written an adaptation of Daniel Defoe’s ROXANA for the BBC.

 Emma's darkly funny first play AIRSICK, directed by Mike Bradwell, sold out at the Bush Theatre in 2003, and Emma recently collaborated with theatre company Inspector Sands on devised piece, MASS OBSERVATION begun on a residency at The Dark Room, and which had its first run at the Almeida theatre in 2012.